Iza, Ukraine: History

-Ukrainian writer-polemicist Michael Andrell lived in Iza.
-Here he died and is buried.
-In 1768 there were 79 peasant farms in Iza, which had only half of the land in use.
-The size of the serfdom was not limited in any way: the peasants worked at home one week, the next - in the serfdom in favor of the landowner.
-Particularly difficult was the work on the landlords during the harvest.
-In 1786, more than a third of Iza's people died during the famine.
+Ukrainian writer-polemicist Mykhailo Andrella lived in Iza.
+He died and was buried in the village.
+In 1768 there were 79 peasant farms in Iza.
+The size of the serfdom was not limited in any way: the peasants worked at home one week, and in the serfdom in favor of the landowner the next.
+Particularly difficult was the work for the landlords during the harvest.
+In 1786, more than a third of Iza's population died during the famine.

-In 1830 1198 people lived in the village.
-As a result of the revolution of 1848-1849, serfdom was abolished.
+In 1830, 1198 people lived in the village.
+As a result of the revolution of 1848–1849, serfdom was abolished.

-In the early twentieth century, Iza was a large village of Maramora County.
+In the early twentieth century, Iza was a large village of Maramureș County.
 Whereas in 1873 there were 365 dwellings and 1,707 inhabitants, in 1900 there were 519 dwellings and 2,505 inhabitants.
-Of the total population of 2 248 people (90 percent) were Ukrainians, 219 were Germans, 36 were Hungarians, 42 were Romanians.
-7 706 cadastral holdings of land were attributed to the village.
+Of the total population of 2,248 people, (90 percent) were Ukrainians, 219 were Germans, 36 were Hungarians, and 42 were Romanians.
+7,706 cadastral holdings of land were attributed to the village.